svc333/overview/glossary/glossary.md

 A unique code that is passed to an API to identify the calling application or user.
 An API key is used to track and control how the API is being used, for example, to prevent malicious use or abuse of the API.

+### API operation
+{: #x9826953}

+A unit of a REST API that can be invoked.
+An API operation comprises an HTTP verb and a URL path that is subordinate to the context root of the API.

+### API resource
+{: #x7103848}

+A unit of a REST API that can be invoked.
+An API resource comprises an HTTP verb and a unique URL path that is subordinate to the context root of the API.

 ### app
 {: #x4281528}